 When you buy cheese from us it will arrive to you in peak condition.
-If you store it properly and care for it well, it will remain in this state for about 10-14 days, long enough to see you through the festive period.
+If you store it properly and care for it well, it will remain in this state for about 14 days but often mch longer.
+Long enough to see you through the festive period!
 Harder cheeses like Lincolnshire Poacher and Coolea will last the longest, while softer varieties like Baron Bigod or St Jude are best consumed earlier.
 Remember that cheese is a preserved product, so it will remain edible and often delicious for quite some time after these recommended dates but will likely change in texture and taste.

 3. How should I store my cheese?

 The best place for your cheese is in the fridge.
 Even within your fridge there are actions you can take to keep your cheese in prime condition.
 If possible, avoid storing cheese in the fridge door as it is very drying.
 You may be tempted to keep your cheese in an airtight Tupperware container but without any airflow, you’ll encourage a coating of white mould on the cut surface that may taint the flavour of the cheese.
 Instead, keep wrapped cheese in a cardboard or loosely covered box in the fridge, or in the salad drawer at the bottom of the fridge.
 The fruit and vegetables will create a humid microclimate that the cheese will keep quite happily in.

 Your cheese will arrive wrapped in waxed cheese paper, which achieves the best possible balance between maintaining humidity around the cheese and allowing it to breathe.
 We are happy to provide some extra cheese paper with your order, which is useful if you are buying large pieces and don't plan on eating it all at once.
 Click on the link above to add it to your order, or search 'cheese paper' on our site to add it to your basket.